Vance Gerry: Biography

 Meanwhile, Gerry began his printmaking career in 1963, in which he founded the Peach Pit Press.
 Five years later, his wife suggested changing the name to the Weather Bird Press, which he operated in Laguna Beach, California.
 Back at Disney, Gerry returned to doing layout artwork for The Rescuers (1977) and The Fox and the Hound (1981) before leaving to continue running his letterpress printing business in 1977.
 He briefly returned to Disney for The Black Cauldron (1985) where he created early designs for the Horned King.
 Gerry envisioned him as a big-bellied Viking who had a red beard, fiery temper, and wore a steel helmet with two large horns.
 He left the studio again, but returned to work on The Great Mouse Detective (1986).
 By the 1990s, Gerry worked one day a week on the studio's in-development projects, in which he contributed visual development and character design artwork on The Lion King (1994), Pocahontas (1995), The Hunchback of Notre Dame (1996), Tarzan (1999), and Home on the Range (2004).

 Describing his working method, Gerry stated, "It doesn't take much to get started.
 I'd just as soon start with a title of a picture and just start dreaming into it.
 A script is restricting because it tells you too much.
 I'd rather start earlier than that and look for possibilities for animation and entertainment, rather than story elements or structure."
 Towards the end of his career, he worked closely with fellow storyboard artists Joe Grant and Burny Mattinson.
-Gerry retired from Disney to continue working at Weather Bird Press with his longtime friend Patrick Roeh.
+Gerry retired from Disney to continue working at Weather Bird Press with his longtime friend Patrick Reagh.